Skip to content

 • For XYZ inputs (single and batch), both charge and multiplicity can be set via CLI flags (--charge, --multiplicity) or via the config (optimization.charge, optimization.multiplicity).
 CLI flags override the config values.
 These values are passed down to the models as Atoms.info = {"charge": charge, "spin": multiplicity} and are written to the XYZ comments as Charge: ... | Multiplicity: ....

 You can control the compute device globally in the config or from the CLI with --device (which overrides the config).
-Accepted values are cpu for CPU-only execution and cuda to enable GPU acceleration.
+Accepted values are cpu, cuda (default GPU), or cuda:N to select a specific GPU (e.g. cuda:0, cuda:1).
+If the requested GPU index does not exist, GPUMA falls back to cuda:0 with a warning.